 Based upon this information and the design of the borrow area(s), the Department of Environmental Protection (Department) has determined that use of the sediment from the borrow area(s) will maintain the general character and functionality of the sediment occurring on the beach and in the adjacent dune and coastal system.
 Furthermore, this information and the borrow area design provides sufficient quality control/quality assurance (QC/QA) that the mean grain size and carbonate content of the sediment from the borrow area(s) will meet the requirements of Fla.
 Admin.
 Code r.
 62B-41.007(2)(j); hence, additional QC/QA procedures are not required for these sediment parameters during construction.

 This plan outlines the responsibilities of each stakeholder in the project as they relate to the placement of beach compatible material on the beach.
 These responsibilities are in response to the possibility that non-beach compatible sediments may exist within the borrow area(s) and could be unintentionally placed on the beach.
 Section C. Quality Control Plan specifies the minimum construction management, inspection and reporting requirements placed on the Marine Dredging Contractor and enforced by the Permittee, to ensure that the sediment from the borrow area(s) to be used in the project meet the compliance specifications.
-Section D. Quality Assurance Plan specifies the minimum construction oversight, inspection and reporting requirements to be undertaken by the Permittee or the Permittee’s On-Site Representative to observe, sample, and test the placed sediments to verify the sediments are in compliance.
+Section D. Quality Assurance Plan specifies the minimum construction oversight, inspection and reporting requirements to be undertaken by the Permittee or the Permittee’s Representative to observe, sample, and test the placed sediments to verify the sediments are in compliance.

 B. Sediment Quality Specifications

+1. Beach fill material shall be beach compatible and meet the specifications required by Florida Administrative Codes 62B-41.007 (j).
+In addition the fill shall meet the following requirements.

+2. Beach fill material shall be clean sand/ from a permitted source, free of construction debris, asphalt, clay balls, branches, leaves and other organics, oil, pollutants and any other non-beach-compatible materials.
+The sand shall be similar to the existing beach sediments in color and texture and shall not contain coarse gravel/rocks or large shell or any other non-beach compatible material in excess of 50% of background of the existing beach.

+3. The grain size of the fill material shall conform to the following, by weight measure (all sieve sizes refer to U.S. Std. sieves):

+(a) not more than 5% finer than the No. 230 sieve

+(b) not more than 5% coarser than the No. 4 sieve (Shell Content is used as the indicator of fine gravel content for the implementation of quality control/quality assurance procedures).

+4. Sand color, based upon the Munsell Scale shall have a Value of at least 6 or lighter and in wet sample conditions.

+5. The compliance values described above and summarized in Table 1 refer to the average values assessed over 10,000 square feet area of the placed fill material.
+Owing to the natural variability of the fill material, it is recognized that individual samples may deviate from the specified compliance values.

 Table 1- Sediment Compliance Specifications